SimplGy/jSpeed/README.txt

-This project is designed to give you a gut-check feel for the JS performance of a a phone.
+This project is designed to give you a gut-check feel for the JS performance of a phone.
 It is not statistically accurate, valid, or probably even good in any way.

 It does, however, meet these requirements:
 * Runs in <250ms